serjilyashenko/WeekApp/README.md

 **Notes:**

-- I used css custom properties at some point to share calendar content min height (fine --calendar-content)
+- I used css custom properties at some point to share calendar content min height (--calendar-content file calendar-template.module.css)
+- As a color schema I use `hsl`.
+I would like to try `oklch`.
+But since I prefer to use pure css in that project, the browsers support of `oklch` is not enough today(2023-09-23).